 Free Newsletter - The Embedded MuseFree biweekly embedded systems newsletter, now in its 17th year.
 No hype, just down to earth hints, tricks and ideas about better ways to build embedded systems - both hardware and firmware.
-The latest issue (#286, June 15, 2015) contains a contest for a free logic analzyer, and several articles about multicore design.
+The latest issue (#287, July 6, 2015) contains a contest for a free logic analzyer, and comments on avoiding bad habits, and a lot of metrics about software engineering.
 Check out the back issues.

 Firmware SeminarsYour training has made a big impact in our work and our team is far more disciplined and productive than ever before.
 We just got back from a trade show where we showed a product we applied your insights toward, and 1) there were no embarrassing failures like previous years, 2) every feature delivered was finished and debugged instead of half working, and 3) customer response was typically "Where has this product been all my life???"
 Brad Nelson, Skip-Line, Inc.

 Want to reduce bugs?
 Meet deadlines?
 Bring Jack into your facility for his one day Better Firmware Faster seminar.
 Over 5000 of your colleagues on six continents are now better developers as a result of this course.
 You'll learn how to estimate a schedule accurately, reduce bugs by an order of magnitude, manage reuse, build predictable real-time code, better ways to deal with uniquely embedded problems like reentrancy, heaps, stacks and hardware drivers, and much more.
 It's fast-paced, packed with information you can use today, and a lot of fun.